.png)

 What encoding looks like

-In the systems we build, the goal is to set up a Brain: an organizational knowledge base that knows your messaging, positioning, voice, and tone in structured form.
+The goal is to set up a 'shared Brain': an organizational knowledge base that knows your messaging, positioning, voice, and tone in structured form.

 A few things make this work: